HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```

 The **fetch** stage will fetch the next instruction from memory.
 In contrast to the 3-stage model, there is no way to determine the next instruction address for simple branches already in the fetch stage.
 In order to improve the branch address prediction, techniques such as a **branch target buffer** and **branch prediction hardware** become essential.
 If they are not present, any unconditional branch would in one cycle penalty, since the next address is only known in the decode stage at the earliest.
 Yet the fetch stage needs to provide the next address for the next instruction fetch.
 A branch target buffer will store instruction address and branch target address for branch type instructions.
 If the entry matches, all is fine.
-Otherwise the address can only be compzted in the decode stage and there will be a one cycle penalty.
+Otherwise the address can only be computed in the decode stage and there will be a one cycle penalty.

 As pipelines grow larger and superscalar, branch prediction becomes imminent.
 Any misprediction will cost several cycles and the flushing of several instructions with superscalar designs.
 The 3-stage pipeline model just used a static prediction scheme and due to the design of fetch and decode in one stage, there was no real need for target address buffering and predictions.
 The 4-stage pipeline model will introduce these enhancements.